List of Emmerdale characters introduced in 2009: Mark Wylde

-Theo Hawkins

-Theo Hawkins is Debbie Dingle's solicitor.
-He appeared from 11 February 2009.

-Theo Hawkins arrives in Emmerdale after being appointed by Cain Dingle - on the run since 2006 - to represent Debbie as she is charged with the murder of PC Shane Doyle.
-Cain pays the solicitor with the money he went on the run with in 2006.
-The following day, he visits Debbie in prison and believes he has a strong case to clear her.
-He secretly gives Debbie her mobile, which she later uses to speak to Jasmine.
-Later, Theo tries to persuade Debbie to plead not guilty.
-However, Jasmine arrives in court and admits she murdered Shane.
-Days later, Jasmine is sentenced to four years for manslaughter while Debbie gets six months after pleading guilty to perverting the course of justice.

 Tanya Callard

 Tanya Callard was Debbie Dingle's cellmate.
 She appeared in 2009 whilst Debbie was on remand accused of the murder of policeman Shane Doyle.

 Tanya first appears on the day Debbie goes to court to hear what she is to be prosecuted for.
 When Debbie returns, having been told she will be tried for murder, Tanya asks her what happened, and Debbie tells her to mind her own business.
 A few days later, Tanya discovers a mobile phone given to Debbie by her solicitor and she refuses to give it to Debbie and stamps on it.

 Tanya appears again on 21 April 2011, when Debbie's mother Charity Tate, arranges for her to go on a date with Nikhil Sharma.
 Charity reveals that Tanya now works as a sweet packer, implying that she now works for the Sharmas who run a confectioners.
 Tanya meets up with Nikhil, Charity and Nikhil's brother Jai in The Woolpack and is served by barman Bob Hope.
 During her appearance, Tanya and Debbie do not encounter each other and Charity seems unaware of Tanya's connection to her daughter.